heritai/adoptima-marketing-dashboard/README.md

 For questions, issues, or feature requests, please:
 -   Open an issue on GitHub.
--   Contact: your-email@example.com
+-   Contact: `your-email@example.com`
--   Documentation: (Link to detailed documentation if available, otherwise remove)
+-   Documentation: (Link to detailed documentation if available, otherwise remove this line)

 ## 🚀 Seamless Deployment to Streamlit Community Cloud

-AdOptima can be easily deployed to Streamlit Community Cloud for a live, shareable demo.
+AdOptima can be easily deployed to Streamlit Community Cloud for a live, shareable demonstration.

 ### Deploy to Streamlit Community Cloud